jcypret/hashid-rails/README.md

 The 1.0 release of this gem introduced hashid signing to prevent conflicts with database IDs that could be mis-interpreted as hashids.
-IDs are signed when encoding and the signature verified when decoding.
+IDs are now signed when encoding and the signature verified when decoding.
-The trade off is that hashids are now different than in previous versions due to the added signature.
+The trade off is that hashids are different than in previous versions due to the added signature.
 If you need to maintain the same hashids from a pre-1.0 version, set `sign_hashids` to false in the config.

 Additionally, some of the config names have been modified to better match the parent [Hashid](https://github.com/peterhellberg/hashids.rb) project.
 The config `secret` has been renamed to `salt` and the `length` renamed to `min_hash_length`.
-Update the initializer accordingly.
+Update the initializer config accordingly.

 Lastly, `Hashid::Rails` is no longer imported into `ActiveRecord::Base` by default.
 You can instead include `Hashid::Rails` selectively in the desired models,